near/docs/docs/2.develop/contracts/anatomy.md

 the `init` function is used to define the `beneficiary` variable.

 :::warning
 In AssemblyScript there is no `init` method.
-You can create one yourself, as in the example above, but be mindful that, as any other method, it could be called multiple times the `init` function.
+You can create one yourself, as in the example above, but be mindful that, as any other method, it could be called multiple times.
 You can force the function to work only once by adding the following code:

 ```ts
   const initialized: bool = storage.getPrimitive<bool>('initialized', false)